fishes text index | photo index

 Found beneath the sand.
 Watch your step!

 Where seen?
-These tiny flatfishes are often seen on Changi, among seagrasses, buried in sand or hovering over the surface.
+These tiny flatfishes are sometimes seen on our Northern shores, among seagrasses, buried in sand or hovering over the surface.

 What are tongue-soles?